elijahnyp/kbin-alternate-docker/README.md

 ## Major Modifications to stock kbin
 * simplified docker file that only leverages 2 custom images
-  * custom caddy image can likely be eliminated in the future
+  * custom caddy image with S3 filesystem, S3 proxy, and entrypoint that templates caddy json config (caddyfile is NOT supported at this time since virtual filesystems are leveraged)
   * images can be built and committed to a repo, with appropriate modifications to docker-compose.yml
 * changed from 'unix socket' to 'tcp' for FastCGI to support instances on different nodes
 * reworked all logging to log to stdout in all containers
-* media storage in minio - eliminating any shared volumes between containers
+* all shared volumes are eliminated - any volume mount is strictly local storage for that container and /should/ be ephemeral
 * reworked docker-compose.yml accordingly

 ## Implementation